upleveled/system-setup/windows.md

     <img src="windows-4-chocolatey-postgres-generated-password.png">

-    Copy the following text, paste it in Hyper and hit return.<br><br>
+    Copy the following text, paste it in Hyper and hit return.

     ```sh
     choco install postgresql -y
     ```

-    This will install PostgreSQL and create a default user of `postgres`.<br><br>
+    This will install PostgreSQL and create a default user of `postgres`.

-    After the installation is complete, close Hyper and reopen it (just as a normal user - not as an administrator).<br><br>
+    After the installation is complete, close Hyper and reopen it (just as a normal user - not as an administrator).

     Now let's set an environment variable to tell PostgreSQL where to find the programs and where to put the data.
-Copy and run each of these lines separately in Hyper:<br><br>
+Copy and run each of these lines separately in Hyper:

     ```sh
     cd /c/